fltk/fltk/README.Android.txt

 FLTK will be installed.
 Once Native Plasm runs on your emulator or physical device, you are ready to install FLTK.

-- if your host machine runs MSWindows, unzip the file "ide/AndroidStudio3/gradlew.zip" first
+- if your host machine runs MSWindows, rename the file "ide/AndroidStudio3/gradlew.rename_to_bat" to "gradlew.bat" first

 - open the "ide/AndroidStudio3/" directory as a project in AndroidStudio